slowrunner/Focal_Noetic_Hands_On_ROS/README.md

   # Allow members of group sudo to execute any command
   %sudo	ALL=(ALL:ALL) NOPASSWD: ALL
   ```
+- install/configure tigervncserver

-- make a backup of this "clean, prepared OS"
+- MAKE A BACKUP of this "clean, prepared OS"

 2)  ==== Install GoPiGo3 Software